RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 7. Select **Save Active-Passive** to save your Active-Passive settings.

-    {{<image filename="images/rc/icon-database-save-active-passive.png" alt="The **Save** button verifies the Source URI and you can't save until it validates." >}}{{< /image >}}
+    {{<image filename="images/rc/icon-database-save-active-passive.png" alt="The **Save** button verifies the Source URI and you can't save until it validates." width="200px">}}{{< /image >}}

-    For an external database, Redis will verify the endpoint at this step.
-If the endpoint cannot be verified, make sure that you've copied the details directly from the source database and that the value you entered starts with `redis://`.
+    For an external database, we'll verify the endpoint at this step.
+If the endpoint can't be verified, make sure that you've copied the details directly from the source database and that the value you entered starts with `redis://`.

 8. Select **Save Database** to begin updating the database.